Mae Sai Border Crossing and Tachileik Day Trip

 Like the Shwedagon Pagoda, the Buddhist temple has a great view over Tachileik looking back towards the Thai border.
 From here, you will also be able to see the scorpion mountain on the Thai side.
 It is a little more unsettling from this angle.

 The Mae Sai border gate opens at 6.30am and now has extended closing hours of 9pm daily.
-If taking a bus to the Mae Sai border gate, is it unlikely that you will actually arrive this early or depart this late.
+If you take a bus from Chiang Rai or Chiang Mai to the Mae Sai border gate, is it unlikely that you will arrive or depart outside of these opening times.

 Don’t just plan your trip on the border gate opening hours, but be sure to check the bus schedule to and from your destination.